 The other item we especially enjoyed was the crisp salmon skin maki.
 A slightly salty/crisp exterior that works textural marvels on the palette.
 There is also a selection of salmon and tuna sashimi, thinly sliced and draped over a garnish of radish, cucumber, lemon and carrot.
 The very name sashimi means ‘pierced body’ and relates to an ancient culinary technique that was said to be achievable only via the precision of a samurai sword.
 The staff at Kahraman are no samurai’s, but there is little doubt that their skilful carving of these raw fish is a talent all in itself.

 The final item is the nigiri, a small oblong shaped mound of firmed rice that is draped with neta fish (salmon or tuna).
-Critics of sushi may say that it all the same – just a mixture of rice, salmon and tuna, presented in different forms- yet this is the beauty of sushi’s sophistication, in that that texture and additional ingredients, can completely change the flavours and enjoyment of these small Japanese delicacies.
+Critics of sushi may say that it all the same – just a mixture of rice, salmon and tuna, presented in different forms- yet this is the beauty of sushi’s sophistication, in the texture and additional ingredients can completely change the flavours and enjoyment of these small Japanese delicacies.

 If sushi is not your thing, or you just want to sample something else, the Arabic buffet at Kahmaran is also available to those enjoying Monday night sushi.
-This included a hot and cold buffet and also some ‘odd ball’ extras such as deep fried calamari, Italian arincini and miso soup.
-We thoroughly enjoyed the soft rice of the aricini which could have packed slightly more flavour.
-Meanwhile the calamari looked crisp and golden but was unfortunately slightly tough, probably due to its time under the heat lamp.
+This included a hot and cold buffet and also some ‘odd ball’ extras such as deep fried calamari, Italian arancini and miso soup.
+We thoroughly enjoyed the soft rice of the arancini which could have packed slightly more flavour.
+Meanwhile, the calamari looked crisp and golden but was unfortunately slightly tough, probably due to its time under the heat lamp.

 The salads section is an assault of bright colours and the individual salads are beautifully presented in glass jars and upon miniature plates.
 Unfortunately for us, none of the salads were labelled and what we believed to be an Asian mango combination, transpired to be yellow cheese.
 Despite this lack of labelling, staff were freely available to guide us through the cold salad section upon request.